cobaltcobaltcobalt/blombooru/README.md

 - **Highly Customizable Theming:** Tailor the look and feel using simple CSS variables.
 Drop new `.css` files into the `themes` folder, register the themes in `themes.py`, and restart.

+- **Many Themes to Choose From:** By default, Blombooru comes with the four Catppuccin color palettes, gruvbox light & dark, Everforest light & dark, OLED, and more, available as themes!

 - **AI-Friendly:** You can easily view accompanying AI metadata for *(almost)* any media generated with SwarmUI, ComfyUI, A1111, and more.
 You can even append tags to the tag editor from the AI prompt.

 - **Secure Media Sharing:** Generate unique, persistent links to share specific media.
 Shared items are presented in a stripped-down, secure view with optional sharing of AI metadata.